Artificial Intelligence (AI) glossary and prompt library

 - as a reference resource whenever you need a reminder

-Term description
+Term descriptions

 AI agents